How We Score Safety

 Modifications to component scores when data quality is degraded:

-When mileage is missing or implausible but the carrier has observed activity (inspections, crashes, or violations), the crash and violation rate components are excluded from the composite score.
+When mileage is missing or implausible but the carrier has observed activity (inspections, crashes, or violations), the model falls back to inspection-based exposure rather than trusting the bad odometer figure.

 Calculated exposure is floored at 50k miles (0.5 units) to prevent extremely volatile rates from tiny denominators.